Paul1365972/advent-of-code/2024/README.md

 I thought I had a nice solution for Part 2, but debugging it was hell.
 In the end I just used the obvious suboptimal, but at least working, algorithm.

+## Day 10

+Part 1: 15 min, Part 2: 1 min

+Wow that part 2 was suprisingly simple, turn a single Set into a List and done.